-- 3) Proposing proactively the publication of alternative deliverables or cancellation of projects that are running significantly overtime, and/or which appear to lack sufficient support; - c) Meetings (see also Clause 4), including: - 1) Establishment of the agenda and arranging for its distribution; - 2) Arranging for the distribution of all documents on the agenda, including reports of working groups, and indicating all other documents which are necessary for discussion during the meeting (see E.5); - 3) Regarding the decisions (also referred to as resolutions) taken in a meeting: - ensuring that the decisions endorsing working groups recommendations contain the specific elements being endorsed; - making the decisions available in writing for confirmation during the meeting (see E.5); and - posting the decisions within 48 hours after the meeting in the committee's electronic folder. - 4) Preparation of the minutes of meetings to be circulated within 4 weeks after the meeting; - 5) Preparation of reports to the technical management board (TC secretariat), in the IEC within 4 weeks after the meeting, or to the parent committee (SC secretariat); - d) Advising
+- b) Project management - 1) Assisting in the establishment of priorities and target dates for each project; - 2) Notifying the names, etc. of all working group and maintenance team convenors and project leaders to the office of the CEO; - 3) Proposing proactively the publication of alternative deliverables or cancellation of projects that are running significantly overtime, and/or which appear to lack sufficient support; - c) Meetings (see also Clause 4), including: - 1) Establishment of the agenda and arranging for its distribution; - 2) Arranging for the distribution of all documents on the agenda, including reports of working groups, and indicating all other documents which are necessary for discussion during the meeting (see E.5);

+- 3) Regarding the decisions (also referred to as resolutions) taken in a meeting ensuring that the decisions endorsing working groups recommendations contain the specific elements being endorsed; - making the decisions available in writing for confirmation during the meeting (see E.5); and - posting the decisions within 48 hours after the meeting in the committee's electronic folder. - 4) Preparation of the minutes of meetings to be circulated within 4 weeks after the meeting; - 5) Preparation of reports to the technical management board (TC secretariat), in the IEC within 4 weeks after the meeting, or to the parent committee (SC secretariat);